adityakhr/adityakhr/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on
-- 🌱 I’m currently learnin
+- 🌱 I’m currently learni

 - 👯 I’m looking to collaborat
 - 🤔 I’m looking for help wit\
 - 💬 Ask me about ..